 Whether you prefer saltwater or freshwater, we can all agree on one thing: Alabama has some pretty darn good fishing spots.
 Take Alabama's Gulf Coast, for example.
 There you can charter a boat and within minutes sail off after blue marlin, yellowfin tuna, amberjack, cobia, red snapper and more.

 If it's wide mouth bass you're after, there's a reason Alabama has been selected as a host for the Bassmaster Classic.
-Freshwater fishing destinations abound, but don’t miss a chance to visit Lake Guntersville.
-It's Alabama's largest impoundment, and there you'll find 69,000 acres to roam for that perfect fish tale.
-If you're looking to find your own spot, Alabama is home to thousands of serene fishing spots that'll help you get away from it all.
+Freshwater fishing destinations abound, but don’t miss a chance to visit Lake Guntersville, where you'll find 69,000 acres to roam for that perfect fish tale, or go fly fishing in North Alabama at the Little River Canyon National Wildlife Preserve.

 Explore our fantastic hunting, fishing and nature trails.